wking/ccon/README.md

   objects](#process) (like [**`process`**](#process) except for the
   lack of [**`host`**](#host)) to run after the post-stop event.

-Its [standard streams][stdin.3] are inherited from the host process.
+Its [standard streams][stdin.3] are inherited from the host process (unless [**`terminal`**](#terminal) is true).
 The hooks are executed in the listed order, the host process waits until each hook exits before executing the next, and a nonzero exit code from any hook will cause the host process to print a message to stderr, after which it continues as if the hook had exited with zero.

 #### Example